hkauhanen/sanguche/README.md

 make purge
 ```

-To produce the plots:
+To produce the plots and stats:

 ```
-make plots
+make posthoc
 ```

-These will appear in `results/plots/`.
+These will appear in `results/plots/` and `results/tables/`.
 Plotting is handled by R; the following packages must be installed: _tidyverse_, _ggsci_, _gridExtra_, _reshape2_.

 ## Brief description of code logic